DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/30 Custom File System.md

-Use the **FileManager** widget's [Custom](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Custom/) file provider to implement custom APIs to access and use file systems.
+Use the **FileManager** widget's [Custom](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Custom/) file provider to implement custom APIs to access and manage file systems.
+This provider allows you to handle each file operation manually.
+Use the custom provider when it's necessary to connect the widget to an API service with custom request or response format.

 ![FileManager - Custom Provider](Content/images/doc/20_1/FileManager/custom-provider.png)